imTachu/ArchinotesX/data-microservice/README.md

 Then test `http://localhost:49160/api/<TABLE>` and you'll see your results.

-**Note:** If you're using docker-toolbox, then you might need to use `docker-machine ip default` to get the right IP.
+**Note:** If you're using docker-toolbox, you might need to use `docker-machine ip default` to get the right IP.